 There may be materials you need to help you with your studies.
 Your lecturer will talk to you about this at interview or in your first class.

 Learners primarily progress to Higher Education study in areas related to Nursing.
-You have a choice to study a BTEC Higher National in Healthcare Practice here at South Thames College or other areas of degree level at university including Adult Nursing, Biological Sciences, Child Nursing, Health and Social Care, Health Promotion and Public Health, Learning Disabilities Nursing, Mental Health Nursing, Midwifery, Occupational Therapy, Public Health and a wide range of combined and related degrees.
+You have a choice of degree level course at university including Adult Nursing, Biological Sciences, Child Nursing, Health and Social Care, Health Promotion and Public Health, Learning Disabilities Nursing, Mental Health Nursing, Midwifery, Occupational Therapy, Public Health and a wide range of combined and related degrees.

 All courses run subject to demand and the content listed here should be used as a guide only.
 Course content may vary according to a range of factors such as course duration, campus, teaching staff and requirements from awarding bodies.
 Check our course and fee guidelines for further details.